Racer Information

 Pros/Experts: 3 laps (approximately 37.5 miles)

 Racers will start at the base of the mountain, then out to a short section of pavement on Crystal Mountain's property and that's when the fun begins.
-You'll skirt along some wicked-good single-track and two-tracks on the south side of the property before ducking in to the Betsie River Pathway.
-There, you'll be on miles of ribbon-like single-track that twists, winds and loops through dense hardwoods and cedar/pine lowland forests, leading to the Betsie River.
+You'll skirt along some wicked-good single-track and two-tracks on the south side of the property before ducking into the Betsie River Pathway.
+There, you'll be on miles of ribbon-like single-track that twists, winds, and loops through dense hardwoods and cedar/pine lowland forests, leading to the Betsie River.
 It is extremely fast because you're mostly going downhill toward the river.

 Click the button below to access the detailed course map for Peak2Peak.